jwa-lab/platform-docs/docs/tutorial/assign-an-item.md

 }
 ```

 -   `instance_number` indicates the Player 1 has received the first instance of that item.
 If we retrieved the corresponding item we would see that its `available_quantity` field is now `0` and the item can't be assigned anymore.
 -   `data` is empty but should be populated with the values from the original item since it hasn't evolved yet.
 This issue is being fixed.
 -   `tezos_block` and `tezos_contract_address` will contain the tokenization information, but tokenization hasn't happened yet.

 ![assign-item](../../assets/assign-item.png)

+To locate the instance in the blockchain given its tokenization information, please follow [this documentation](/docs/tokenization/tezos).

 ## Retrieving an instance